All About Anticipatory Anxiety & How To Overcome it with CBT, Therapy & Counselling in Wolverhampton & West Midlands

-Anticipatory anxiety contrasts to the other form of Anxiety known as ‘real-time anxiety’ and is the anxious response we experience when we worry about something that ‘might’ happen in the future, whether the future is in the next few minutes or weeks away.
+Anticipatory anxiety contrasts with the other form of Anxiety known as ‘real-time anxiety’ and is the anxious response we experience when we worry about something that ‘might’ happen in the future, whether the future is in the next few minutes or weeks away.

 Real-time Anxiety refers to the response that we have when faced with something ‘dangerous’ right now.